sap-tutorials/Tutorials/tutorials/hcp-java-weatherapp-part6/hcp-java-weatherapp-part6.md

 17. Within Postman, enter `http://localhost:8080/weatherapp/api/v1/cities` in the URL input field and make sure to provide your username/password as `Basic Auth` parameters in the **Authorization** tab.

     Afterwards, make sure to update the request by pressing the respective **Update request** button.
-That will then add the “Authorization” parameter as an HTTP header parameter to your request.
+That will then add the "Authorization" parameter as an HTTP header parameter to your request.

     ![Using a REST client to connect to the Java app](https://raw.githubusercontent.com/SAPDocuments/Tutorials/master/tutorials/hcp-java-weatherapp-part6/e2e_06-17.png)

-18. Once you execute the call, you'll see two empty brackets “[]” (indicating an empty array) after successful authentication.
+18. Once you execute the call, you'll see two empty brackets "[]" (indicating an empty array) after successful authentication.
 Don't worry, we haven't saved any cities as favorites yet, so that's just what we would expect.

     ![Server response to REST client](https://raw.githubusercontent.com/SAPDocuments/Tutorials/master/tutorials/hcp-java-weatherapp-part6/e2e_06-18.png)